DragonsDom/website/details.md

 # House Details

-Dragons Dom is a detached house with 3 floors, plus 3 cellars and a large garden.
+Dragons Dom is a detached house with 3 floors, plus 3 cellars and a large garden with orchard.

 ## Attic